jitsi/jigasi/README.md

 ```

 The request will be successful (return 200) as long as the format of the JSON is
-as expected, regardless of whether a connection was found and removed or it
+as expected, and the connection was found and removed.
-wasn't found.